Hoodstrats/Hoodstrats.github.io/SnowMuteReleases.md

+---
+layout: page
+title: SnowMute Releases
+tags: [project,programming,tool]
+---
 `RELEASE`
 [V1.0.0](https://github.com/Hoodstrats/SnowMute)

 4-21-22
 ###### Added
-- Added a small timer of 5 seconds to the OK button when the program is first run (enforce some reading)
+- a small timer of 5 seconds to the OK button when the program is first run (enforce some reading)

 1-12-22
 ###### Added